NethServer/ns8-nethsecurity-controller/README.md

 - `job` fixed to `node`
 - `node` the VPN IP of the connected machine
 - `unit` the unit unique name of the connected machine

+Access to Prometheus web interface is protected using a random generated URL, you can find it inside the module configuration file at `/home/nethsecurity-controller1/.config/state/config.json`.

 ### Loki